ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-publish/README.md

 <!---
 This README.md was generated for the Zenodo publication version 1.2.0 DOI: https://doi.org/10.5281/zenodo.14826294
 --->
-### README.md creator: Irene Martorelli, contact: i.martorelli@vu.nl, Date: 07-02-2025
+### This README.md file was generated on 07-02-2025 by Irene Martorelli

 # ShareTrait Organisation - ShareTrait DataBase SQL